 - Monitoring — Monitoring/assessing performance of yourself to make improvements or take corrective action.

 - Self-Control – Maintain composure, keep emotions in check, control anger, and avoid aggressive behavior, even in very difficult situations.

 - Stress Tolerance —Ability to accept criticism and deal calmly and effectively with high stress situations.

 Required Education and Experience:

-- Terminal degree in Electrical Engineering, Computer Engineering, or a closely related field from a regionally accredited institution is required.
+A Doctoral degree in Computer Science, Information Technology, Cybersecurity, or a closely related field from a regionally accredited institution is required.

 - Online teaching experience is preferred.

-- Proficiency in Microsoft Office Suite programs is required.
+- Proficient in Microsoft Office Suite programs required.

 Work Environment and Physical Demands: